-U.S. banks face variety of risks, financial performance strong: regulator
+U.S. banks face variety of risks, financial performance strong -regulator

 U.S. credit card processor Vantiv agreed to buy Britain's Worldpay for 7.7 billion pounds ($10 billion) on Wednesday in a move expected to trigger further deals.

-WASHINGTON U.S. banks face a variety of risks, and many of those may lay beyond their control, according to a review released by banking's top federal regulator on Friday that found the sector's financial performance remains strong.
+WASHINGTON Many of the major risks U.S. banks face lay beyond their control, according to a review released by banking's top federal regulator on Friday that found the sector's financial performance remains strong.

-The U.S. Office of the Comptroller of the Currency found that risks to banks lurk in competition from nonfinancial lenders, their reliance on third-party service providers for cyber security and regulatory compliance, and in the rapid evolution of money laundering and terrorism financing methods.
+The U.S. Office of the Comptroller of the Currency found that risks to banks lurk in competition from nonfinancial lenders and in the rapid evolution of money laundering and terrorism financing methods.

+The OCC pointed to heavy reliance on third-party servicers and vendors as a place where banks could be vulnerable to a variety of threats, as they rely on outside firms to carry out critical activities or provide cyber security.

+"Many banks have increasingly leveraged and become dependent on third-party service providers to support key operations within their banks.
+Over time, consolidation among service providers has resulted in large numbers of banks (becoming) reliant on a small number of service providers," according to the regulator.

+The OCC said loan growth in commercial real estate and looser underwriting standards are also top areas of risk.

+The regulator is keeping its eye on a number of areas that could develop into systemic risks or may affect certain banks, as well: England's departure from the European Union known as Brexit, declines in commodity prices, auto loans and interest-rate changes.

-The agency also found that U.S. banks' revenue increased 3.6 percent in 2016 from 2015, mostly due to their net interest income - the difference between interest earned on assets and paid on liabilities - which had the largest gain since 2010.
+The agency found that U.S. banks' revenue increased 3.6 percent in 2016 from 2015, mostly due to their net interest income - the difference between interest earned on assets and paid on liabilities - which had the largest gain since 2010.
+Meanwhile, residential mortgages began growing again last year, helping boost bigger banks.

-(Reporting by Lisa Lambert; Editing by Jonathan Oatis)
+(Reporting by Lisa Lambert; Editing by Jonathan Oatis and Tom Brown)

 U.S. credit card processor Vantiv agreed to buy Britain's Worldpay for 7.7 billion pounds ($10 billion) on Wednesday in a move expected to trigger further deals.